JulianNicholls/Raspberry-Pi-Misc/README.md

 library.
 See drive_lcd for the connection details.
 It ensures that it always releases the GPIO pins by having a try...except round the main loop to trap Ctrl-C

+### drive_7_segment

+Drive a seven segment, common-anode, display.
+Connections can be seen inside the file.
+Currently set up for B+, assuming a 40-pin GPIO.
+Shows 0-9 with a delay between each, and then shows each letter and waits for the user to press enter.

+The simplest way to change to a common-cathode display would be to swap the names of segment_on() and segment_off().

 ## python/pygame

 Adventures in game programming.